Certificate of Proficiency (CP)

 Offered through Business, Management and Technology

-This certificate program equips you with the tools, knowledge, and practical experience needed to design, develop, program, implement and administer a database.
+This database developer certificate program equips you with the tools, knowledge, and practical experience needed to design, develop, program, implement and administer a database.
 The program objectives align with current industry standards.
 Graduates are qualified for the high demand positions of developer, analyst, administrator or programmer in the Oracle or Microsoft SQL server environment.

 The recommended academic plan blends general education requirements with options for areas of concentration to ensure students get the most out of their certificate or degree.